exogen/postinstall-build/README.md

 will first prepare the directory as if it were publishing a package.
-This includes respecting the `.npmignore` file and `files` field in `package.json`, which means that `postinstall` scripts may be executed with a subset of the files you may need to run your build step.
+This includes respecting the `.npmignore` file and `files` field in `package.json`, which means that `postinstall` scripts may be executed with a subset of the files you need to run your build step.
 Thus, in order for `postinstall-build` to work, you should **not** ignore the source files or any necessary configuration (for example, `.babelrc`).